 - The Whole Brain Atlas

-The treatment of ischemic stroke is carried out by administering medication as soon as possible to dissolve the blockage responsible for the stroke.
+The treatment of ischemic stroke occurs by administering medication as soon as possible to dissolve the blockage responsible for the stroke.
 A Tissue Plasminogen Activator (TPA) is injected into the bloodstream through the arm within a few hours of the stroke.
-Other blood thinners (heparin, aspirin) and anticoagulants are also administered for quick recovery.
+Also, medical staff administers other blood thinners (heparin, aspirin) and anticoagulants for quick recovery.
 In addition, the dose of the medication depends upon the condition of the patient.

 - Hyperacute Stroke Management